jodhernandezbe/PRTR_transfers/README.md

 # Requirements

-If your are working as a developer, run the following command in order to obtain the location of the project PRTR_transfersa and then saving the path into the variable PACKAGE:
+If your are working as a developer, run the following command in order to obtain the RTR_transfers location and then saving its path into the variable PACKAGE:

 ```
 PACKAGE=$(locate -br '^PRTR_transfers$')
 ```
-You can check the PACKAGE value by using the following command:
+If you like, you could check the PACKAGE value by running the following command:

 ```
 echo "$PACKAGE"